 The prevalence of patellar tendinopathy has been reported to be as high as 50% in elite male volleyball (VB) players; however, the rate of injury in female collegiate VB athletes is unknown.
 The purpose of this study was to 1) identify the prevalence of ultrasonographic evidence of patellar tendon abnormality at the start of the preseason in female collegiate VB players; 2) report the incidence of tendinopathy during the season; and 3) determine if the preseason presence of tendon abnormality is associated with onset of disease.
 One hundred and six female collegiate VB players had both patellar tendons imaged.
 Incidence of patellar tendinopathy was tracked during the course of the 4-month season.
 Twenty-two athletes presented with ultrasonographic evidence of patellar tendon abnormality in at least one knee at the start of the preseason.
 The incidence of time-loss patellar tendinopathy was 0.26 (95% CI: 0.04, 0.85) per 1000 athletic exposures.
 This study was unable to determine if preseason presence of tendon abnormality was associated with a greater risk of tendinopathy due to power.
 The prevalence of tendon abnormality in the preseason and the incidence of patellar tendinopathy in female collegiate VB players are lower than that observed in other populations.

 Keefer Hutchison, Marcey; Patterson, Christopher; Cuddeford, Tyler; Dudley, Robert; Sorenson, Eric; and Brumitt, Jason, "Low Prevalence of Patellar Tendon Abnormality and Low Incidence of Patellar Tendinopathy in Female Collegiate Volleyball Players" (2019).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 80.